zencart/documentation/content/user/products/product_management_admin.md

 ### Editing a Product

-[Editing a product](/user/products/product_edit/) is done on the same screen as adding a product.
+Editing a product is also done from the [product add/edit screen](/user/products/product_edit/).

-The product edit screen shows you the master category id value for a product, which tells you the category the product is in.
+This screen shows you the master category id value for a product, which tells you the category the product is in.

 ![Master Category for a product](/images/master_category.png)

 If the product is a [linked product](/user/products/linked_product/) it will have other category associations, which can be managed in the [Products to Categories](/user/admin_pages/catalog/products_to_categories/) page.

-The product edit screen also allows you to set the product's fields.
-See [adding a product](/user/products/product_management_admin/#adding-a-product) for more details.

 ### Deleting a Product
 Deleting a product removes it from  the catalog entirely.